nhdtxdy/BigBrothers-Network/README.md

 BigBrothers Netowrk is a social media for users to interact with Facebook posts to earn tokens and use tokens to earn more interaction on Facebook posts.
 And tokens can be exchanged for real money! 😏

-# Introduction:
+# Introduction
 This is an ongoing project.
 This repository contains just the open-source parts of BigBrothers Network (i.e Front-end and some Back-end logic) without disclosing in details how backend security works.
-As a result, information relating to database, payments and server-side security mechanism are not published.
+As a result, information relating to database, payments and server-side security mechanism are not published, or heavily obfuscated.

 To create your own version of BigBrothers Network, database, payments and the interaction verification system should be implemented from scratch.

-# Technologies Used:
+# Technologies Used

 ![](https://img.shields.io/badge/PassportJS-brightgreen)
 ![](https://img.shields.io/badge/CryptoJS-blue)